28- and 30-Day Drug Rehab Programs

 How Much Does 30-Day Drug Rehab Cost?

 Depending on your specific insurance plan, you may be able to access treatment for little or no cost.
-Getting treatment can save significant amounts of money in the long-run by reducing costs associated with potential health problems, accidents, and legal issues.1 The cost of rehab is an incredible long-term investment in your future and your health.
+Investing in rehab can help you avoid significant long-term expenses linked to untreated addiction, including health complications, accidents, and legal issues.1 In this way, the cost of rehab is an incredible long-term investment in your future and your health.

 How Do I Know I Need 30-Day Rehab?